justayak/orthoGrid/README.md

 // get all Entities in the given area
 // x, y, width, height
 var list = grid.query(2,3,5,5);

+// set an event to a certain position
+// set the Event "5" to position {x:9, y:10}
+grid.event(9,10,5);

 // find all positions of a certain event-id:
 // returns an array!